-Although SJCAM claims that it has faster transfer rate, etc, it is actually not the case.
+Although SJCAM claims that it has a faster transfer rate, etc, it is actually not the case.

 If we’re talking about data transfer speed, it’s actually not the type of port (Type-C, micro-USB, etc) that matters but the version of USB (3.1, 3.0, 2.0, etc).
 Thus, it has nothing to do with the type of port used.

-However, the port is reversible, meaning it can be plugged on either sides, which makes it more convenient than the normal micro-usb ports, which you have a 50% chance that it’s the right way.
+However, the port is reversible, meaning it can be plugged in either side, which makes it more convenient than the normal micro-USB ports, which you have a 50% chance that it’s the right way.

 Front Indicator Screen